mojeffski/oeffentlichevergabe/Readme.md

 1. 🗂️ Downloads a ZIP file containing multiple CSV files for a given `pubDay`.
 2. 📂 Unzips the archive and extracts the CSVs.
 3. 📊 Converts each CSV into a separate Excel sheet.
-4. 🔗 Merges all CSVs on the `noticeIdentifier` column into a combined sheet.
+4. Potential to do: 🔗 Merges all CSVs on the `noticeIdentifier` column into a combined sheet.

 ---